instagibbs/bolts/XX-eltoo-peer-protocol.md

 ### The `funding_created_eltoo` Message

-This message describes the outpoint which the funder has created for the initial commitment transactions.
+This message describes the outpoint which the funder has created for the initial update and settlement transactions.
 After receiving the peer's signature, via `funding_signed`, it will broadcast the funding transaction.

 1. type: 32770 (`funding_created_eltoo`)